Brixton Garden Pavilion

-One half of a Victorian, stuccoed villa, elegant in appearance from the street but suffering the familiar defects of houses of this era with a ragged rear elevation and almost no physical or visual connection to the large rear garden.
+This modest Victorian stuccoed house was elegant in appearance from the street but suffered the familiar defects of houses of this era with a ragged rear elevation containing utility spaces, and an outhouse, with barely any physical or visual connection to the large sloping rear garden.

-By means of substantial structural alterations to the existing small rear offshoot and the erection of a new rear addition extending into a side alleyway, a huge 35sqm combined living, dining and kitchen space was created.
+By means of persistent and carefully-pitched planning application, substantial structural alterations to the existing small rear offshoot and the erection of a new rear addition extending into a side alleyway, a 35 square metre space combining living, dining and kitchen was created, adding 30% to the total floor area and reorienting the whole house to the private rear garden.

 Previous